 How to enable Alexa Song ID

-If you have Amazon Music Unlimited and Prime Music, all you have to do is ask Alexa to enable Song ID.
-Alexa will then confirm, and from that moment forward, it will announce the names of songs it's about to play.
+If you have Amazon Music Unlimited and Prime Music, all you have to do is ask Alexa to turn on Song ID.
+Alexa will then confirm, and from that moment forward, it will announce the names of songs and their artists it's about to play.

 Which devices support Alexa Song ID?